apache/cloudstack-docs-admin/source/networking2.rst

 Adding Load Balancing Rules on a VPC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a VPC, you can configure two types of load balancingâ€”external LB and
+In a VPC, you can configure two types of load balancing: external LB and
 internal LB.
 External LB is nothing but a LB rule created to redirect
 the traffic received at a public IP of the VPC virtual router.
 The
 traffic is load balanced within a tier based on your configuration.